shree217/Blog/google tech stack.md

 > “Python has been an important part of Google since the beginning, and remains so as the system grows and evolves.
 Today dozens of Google engineers use Python, and we’re looking for more people with skills in this language” -by Peter Norvig, director of search quality at Google, Inc
 Google use python in many aspects some are,

-Google App Engine — Python was the language Google App Engine was originally designed for.
+-***Google App Engine*** — Python was the language Google App Engine was originally designed for.
 Google App Engine is an eminent sample of Python-written application, it allows building web applications with Python programming language, using its rich collection of libraries, tools and frameworks.

-YouTube — is a big user of Python, the entire site uses Python for different purposes: view video, control templates for website, administer video, access to canonical data, and many more.
+-***YouTube*** — is a big user of Python, the entire site uses Python for different purposes: view video, control templates for website, administer video, access to canonical data, and many more.

-FRONT END AND BACK END LANG
+### FRONT END AND BACK END LANGNGUAGE

-some of the languages used by google search engines are Front end :
+some of the languages used by google search engines are

-JavaScript,
-TypeScript
+Front end :
+-JavaScript,
+-TypeScript

 Back end:
-C,
-C++,
-Go,
-Java,
-Python
+-C,
+-C++,
+-Go,
+-Java,
+-Python

 Data Base:
-Bigtable,
-MariaDB
-Image for post
+-Bigtable,
+-MariaDB

-“GOOGLE is the only teacher who can teach a student anything everything at anytime “ Thank you for reading my blog .
-Bye🖐🏻 guys, see you soon.
+>“GOOGLE is the only teacher who can teach a student anything everything at anytime “

+ Thank you for reading it.
+Bye🖐🏻 guys

 #TechStack #Google